bartbartelds/obsidian-writing/class notes/short stories.md

 - what is stopping them from succeeding
 - in flash fiction / short form writing, you can imply several try/fail cycles have already happened

 3. Look at the conflict/complication you came up with above, and identify the MICE element you're dealing with.
-Then operate the try/fail cycle - have the character try, fail and adapt.
+Then operate the try/fail cycle for the MICE threads - have the character try, fail and adapt.
 5 sentences
 - YES, but -> the character makes progress but a new complication pops up
 - NO, and -> the character does not make progress, and is pushed back further from it.

 5. At 66% / 75% you begin to resolve threads, meaning you switch modes.
-Use resolution devices:
+5 sentences, use resolution devices:
 - YES, and -> the character succeeds and finds a bonus on top of it
 - NO, but -> the character fails but in doing so discovers another outcome

+6. Close out the MICE elements in order.
+Things have changes over the course of the story, and the reader must now be grounded in the new reality.
+You can do this by taking the results from the cycles, and mirroring the introduction:
+- Character: action / reflection
+- Where:
+- Genre: highligh